rpires71/milestone2/README.md

 As the site owner, I can share travel ideas, new guides, and updates by email through a newsletter sign-up form to collect user email addresses.

 **Description**
-IFor travel-related updates, visitors are provided with a simple way to subscribe and enhance engagement through this feature.
+For travel-related updates, visitors are provided with a simple way to subscribe and enhance engagement through this feature.
 Using third-party email services such as Formspree or Mailchimp, integration, validation, and form handling are demonstrated.

 **Acceptance Criteria**